dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 {{< /tab >}}
 {{< /tabs >}}

-Once installed, prior calling anything else, ensure that `global.fetch` and `global.WebSocket` are set in the global scope.
+Once installed, prior to calling anything else, ensure that `global.fetch` and `global.WebSocket` are set in the global scope.

 {{< alert type="important" >}}
 This is required only in a Node.js environment.
-When targeting a Browser environment (in standalone HTML or through a bundler, @dfuse/client library automatically uses `fetch` and `WebSocket` objects provided by the browser).
+When targeting a `Browser` environment (in standalone HTML or through a bundler, @dfuse/client library automatically uses `fetch` and `WebSocket` objects provided by the browser).
 {{< /alert >}}